Apress/developing-solutions-for-microsoft-azure-certification-companion/ch08/README.md

 1. If using the database, ensure the migrations (manual by connecting from your machine and running them, or via code in Program.cs)

+    - Also ensure the connection string is set up in the app service

 1. Validate the site is working

+    - Register a user (or log in with a registered user)

 ### Review the text